How To Optimise Header Tags for SEO

 What is the Importance of Header Tags to an Ecommerce Site’s SEO?

-Without proper header tags, search engines may not find these sites to be relevant.
+Without proper header tags, search engines may not find these pages to be relevant.
 Moreover, visitors are unlikely to discover such sites.

-Header Tags Help Make Your Content More User-Friendly
+2. Header Tags Help Make Your Content More User-Friendly (Across Devices)

-For web users, large chunks of text can be both overwhelming and boring to read.
+For internet users, large chunks of text can be both overwhelming and boring to read.
+By utilising header tags, you can break down content structure and improve readability.

-If your content is broken into shorter paragraphs, with appropriate subheadings/header tags, you can keep a reader hooked for longer.
-A user is also less likely to bounce back to the search results.
-Finally, search algorithms will reward your page by placing it higher in search results.
+If your content is broken into shorter paragraphs, with appropriate subheadings/header tags, you can keep a reader on the page for longer.

-Header Tags Allow You To STAGGER THE different HEADERs based on importance
+3. Header Tags Allow You To Stagger the different headers based on importance

 H1 Tags are reserved for the title of your web page.
 They are usually important stand out headings.